 CAM conditions were first included in the ROP with the renewal MI-ROP-B2810-2012 issued on 4/1/2012.
 Exceedances of the visible emissions standards are reported in the COMS quarterly reports as required by SC VII.5.i.A.
-Since 4/1/2012, Unit 2 has not experienced a quarter with greater than 6 minutes of excess visible emissions and Unit 3 has not experienced a quarter with greater than 12 minutes of excess visible emissions.
-Therefore, no CAM excursions have been reported in the CAM semiannual reports, which are received concurrent with the semiannual ROP deviation reports; please see reports B281023208, B281022346, and B281019112.
+Since the fourth quarter 2013 up to the second quarter of 2015, Unit 2 had three quarters with greater than 6 minutes of excess visible emissions (30 minutes in the 2nd Qt.
+2015, 42 minutes in the 3rd Qt.
+2014 and 18 minutes in the 2nd Qt.
+2014).
+Unit 3 experienced the longest period of excess opacity during the fourth quarter of 2013; with 54 minutes of excess visible emissions.
+Periods of excess opacity, with duration above 6 minutes, also occurred at Unit 3 during the 2nd Qt.
+2015 (12 minutes), the 4th Qt.
+2014 (18 minutes) and the 1st Qt.
+2014 (18 minutes).
+However, no CAM excursions have been reported in the CAM semiannual reports, which are received concurrent with the semiannual ROP deviation reports.
+Please see reports B281029817 and B281027752 for the most recent semiannual records for year 2014.
+Report B28102720 evaluates the CAM records for the 2nd semester of 2013.
 CAM monitor downtime reports are also submitted concurrent with the semiannual ROP deviation reports and provide the same information regarding COMS downtime as is provided in the quarterly CEMS/COMS reports required under Special Condition VII.5.ii.